clickonrefresh/Static-IP-Ubuntu/README.md

 sudo netplan try
 ```

 ### If successful you will be asked if you want to keep the settings.
+Press 'enter' to accept.

 #### Now apply the change and reboot.